dark544/esphome-influxdb3/README.md

 # InfluxDB2 custom component for ESPHome

+Using this component, ESPHome-based devices can submit their sensor readings directly to InfluxDB.
+This removes unnecessary steps and points of failure.

+This repository is based on a fork of previous work, for which much credit is due.

 Changes from CalvinSchwartz/esphome-influxdb:
 - Made usable as an External Component
+- Documentation updates

 Changes from Jepsson/esphome-influxdb to CalvinSchwartz/esphome-influxdb
 - Changed to InfluxDB2 API